Jung Chang: Life in China

-Chang was born on 25 March 1952 in Yibin, Sichuan Province.
+Chang was born on 25 March 1952 in Yibin, Sichuan, as the second daughter and child of five children.
 Her parents were both Chinese Communist Party officials, and her father was greatly interested in literature.
 As a child she quickly developed a love of reading and writing, which included composing poetry.

 As Party cadres, life was relatively good for her family at first; her parents worked hard, and her father became successful as a propagandist at a regional level.
 His formal ranking was as a "level 10 official", meaning that he was one of 20,000 or so most important cadres, or ganbu, in the country.
 The Communist Party provided her family with a dwelling in a guarded, walled compound, a maid and chauffeur, as well as a wet-nurse and nanny for Chang and her four siblings.

 Chang writes that she was originally named Er-hong (二鴻 (Second Swan)), which sounds like the Chinese word for "faded red".
 As communists were "deep red", she asked her father to rename her when she was 12 years old, specifying she wanted "a name with a military ring to it."
 He suggested "Jung", which means "martial affairs."